shirblc/angular-gulp/README.md

 6. **Gulp-Sourcemaps** - A Gulp plugin utilizing the source maps tool.
 For more info check the [Gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) page on NPM.
 7. **Gulp-Rename** - A gulp plugin used to rename files.
 Used to rename the main module JS and to change the directory name of all HTML files.
 For more info check the [Gulp-rename](https://www.npmjs.com/package/gulp-rename) page on NPM.
 8. **Gulp-replace** - A string replace plugin for Gulp.
 Used to change the templateUrls in the final JS file.
 For more info, check the [Gulp-replace](https://www.npmjs.com/package/gulp-replace) page on NPM.
-9. **Gulp-Jasmine-Browser** - A headless browser extension for the unit-testing tool Jasmine.
-The site also includes **Jasmine-core** and **Puppeteer** in order to execute Jasmine tests from the command line.
-For more info check the [Gulp-jasmine-browser](https://www.npmjs.com/package/gulp-jasmine-browser) page on NPM or the [Jasmine documentation](https://jasmine.github.io/) page.

 ### Angular